-One of the many Floridian creations of architect Arthur Hills, the stadium course of the Tournament Players Club at Eagle Trace opened for play within a private club in 1983.
-It’s one of around twenty golf courses within the TPC network and was the second of the Tour’s Stadium courses (after the TPC at Sawgrass).
+One of the many Floridian creations of architect Arthur Hills, the course at Eagle Trace Golf Club (formerly TPC at Eagle Trace) opened for play within a private club in 1983.

-The course at TPC at Eagle Trace lies only a few miles south of the daily fee TPC at Heron Bay – both former sites of the Honda Classic.
-Eagle Trace is the centerpiece of a residential project encompassing 950 houses and it’s amazing to think that only 30 years ago, this property was a dumping ground for excess topsoil and building waste from other local developments.
+The course at Eagle Trace lies only a few miles south of the daily fee another former TPC course at Heron Bay – both former sites of the Honda Classic.
+Eagle Trace is the centerpiece of a residential project encompassing 950 houses, incredibly, only 30 years ago, this property was a dumping ground for excess topsoil and building waste from other local developments.

 As there are relatively few penal bunkers on the course (27 greenside traps and around a dozen other sand hazards, most of which are large waste areas) water is the main protector of par here and every hole except 9 and 18 offers an aquatic challenge.
 “Eagle Trace was an Arthur Hills design that attempted to blend Scotland with Florida.”
 Wrote George Peper in Golf Courses of the PGA Tour.
 “It didn’t work.
 The treeless gently rolling terrain had a British feel, except for the presence of one element – water.
 A virtual canal system ran through 16 of the 18 holes, creating a crossbreed layout that was neither a target course nor a links.
 Since ponds guarded many of the greens, the traditional bump-and-run shots could only splash and sink, and in a stiff wind, the course could make even the world’s best players look like Dorothy and Toto.”